IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

   * `.mrmtcapname.` with the name of your species written in all caps.
   * `.mrmtdialtype.` with the name of the vanilla species whos dialog you would like to borrow.

 4. Copy the contents of your copy of the dialog module into the folder of your mod.

----
+Remove the old empty folder.

 #### object description